 Database virtualization is a challenging subject, and new IT professionals might find it difficult to understand at first.
 This difficulty is at least partially because database virtualization can be interpreted in different ways.
 For example, database virtualization might be thought of as running the database in a virtual machine using virtualized storage or as a fully virtualized elastic database cluster composed of modular compute and storage components, which are assembled to accommodate your individual database requirements.

-This guide covers the basics of database virtualization and outlines the top database virtualization best practices in 2020.
+This guide covers the basics of database virtualization and outlines the top database virtualization best practices for 2021.
 It also recommends one of the best database virtualization tools currently on the market, SolarWinds® Virtualization Manager (VMAN).
 VMAN is user-friendly and advanced database virtualization software designed for beginners and experts alike.
 A 30-day free trial is available.

 What Is Database Virtualization?